abdiali9148/Big-Data-Processing/instructions/How_To_Submit.md

 An easy way to avoid this is to re-clone your repository from GitLab into a fresh location on your computer and give it one final test from there.
 This lets you experience your submission just as the graders will.

 0. In your shell, navigate into a different directory and `git clone` your repository.
-    *   You can find the URL on to clone by running `git remote -v` in your original repository, or on the GitLab website.
+    *   You can find the URL to clone by running `git remote -v` in your original repository, or on the GitLab website.
 1. Prevent *Gitception* by not `git clone`ing when your shell is already inside a Git repo.
     *   *Always* run `git status` before using `git clone`!
 You want it to show you this error:
     *   ```